DeadSwitch404/vault-crypt/README.md

 ---

-## 🧭 What is `vault-crypt`?
+## What is `vault-crypt`?

-A bash script that:
+A BASH script that:
 - Encrypts and signs your KeePassXC `.kdbx` file using GPG.
 - Decrypts when needed, verifies signature integrity.
-- Purges unsealed vaults to eliminate traces.
+- Purges the unsealed vault to eliminate traces.
 - Backs up your encrypted vault with timestamped versions.

 All operations are local.
 No 3rd-party sync.